Is Remediation a Civil Rights Barrier or Does It Bolster Students of Color?

 A Two-Year College Remedial Design That Resolves the Ethical Debate

 Proponents of recent reforms have demonstrated that acceleration has benefitted some students (Bailey et al., 2015).
 Critics of reform have argued that the removal of remediation has caused students of color to perform worse (Flannery, 2014; Moltz, 2009; Pain, 2016).
 Clearly, stand-alone remedial coursework has been favorable for half of students (Chen, 2016), yet institutions can still make improvements because completion rates for students of color and of low SES are still too low (Bailey et al., 2015).
-Unfortunately, there has been a well-funded and lengthy effort to remove or severely restrict remediation (“Remediation,” 2012; Scott-Clayton, 2018), a movement that has resulted in less access to beneficial remedial coursework for at-risk students (Goudas, 2018).
+Unfortunately, there has been a well-funded and lengthy effort to remove or severely restrict remediation (Complete College America, 2012; Scott-Clayton, 2018), a movement that has resulted in less access to beneficial remedial coursework for at-risk students (Goudas, 2018).

 However, there is a model in higher education that obviates the either-or stances on remediation.
 That model is called the Accelerated Study in Associate Programs (ASAP), and it hails from the City University of New York (CUNY).
 It was originally implemented as a randomized controlled trial in New York City, and it has now been successfully replicated in Ohio (Miller et al., 2020).
 Instead of eliminating beneficial remedial coursework, the program embeds it into a framework of support that allows at-risk students, many of whom are students of color, to flourish and graduate at double the rates of the control groups.
 The all-inclusive model costs approximately $2,000 per student per year over and above Pell Grants and other financial aid for low-income students.
 This is because it covers free books, free transportation, and more tutoring, including lower student-counselor ratios.